Salesforce

 • CertificateManager folder (Genie v10 and above)

-Once you have made a backup, make sure you are able to open the data file and verify that it contains the information that you expect.
+Once you have backed up your data, make sure you are able to open the data file and verify that it contains the information that you expect.
 This way you can be assured that if you need to review the data in the future that you can open it successfully.
-A verified backup simply means you have confirmed that the file can be opened and that it contains the information you would expect it to have.

-It is important to note that the Genie data file can only be opened in the version of Genie it was backed up from i.e. the datafile from v9.0.6 can only be opened using version v9.0.6 applications, this includes both Solo and Sever.
+The Genie data file can only be opened in the version of Genie it was backed up from – the datafile from v9.0.6 can only be opened using version v9.0.6 Single User and Server applications, for example.

 URL Name360016474571-Configuring-backups-of-your-Genie-data